neu-se/galette/supplemental/README.md

 This command uses a reduced the timeout for performance trials from 24 hours as was used in the paper to TODO.
 This may affect results.

-This will produce a report file "full-report.html"
-The easiest way to view the created report from within the container is to run:
+This command will produce a report file "full-report.html" The easiest way to view the created report from within the container is to run:

 ```shell